 Whilst FTTP broadband is a pure fibre optic delivery method that promises super-fast delivery into people’s homes and businesses directly from an Internet Service Provider (ISP), Fibre-to-the-Cabinet (FTTC) is a blend of copper and fibre optic cables.

-FTTC uses fibre optic cables right up to the street cabinet, and then an existing copper telephone line, known as a PSTN (Public Switched Telephone Network), to connect the cabinet to your premises, be it your home or your business.
-Because of the cobber/fibre optic blend, FTTC is less expensive to install and is often used as a cheaper substitute to the rather expensive FTTP pure fibre cables.
+FTTC uses optical cables right up to the street cabinet, and then an existing copper telephone line, known as a PSTN (Public Switched Telephone Network), to connect the cabinet to your premises, be it your home or your business.
+Because of the copper/fibre optic blend, FTTC is less expensive to install and is often used as a cheaper substitute to more expensive FTTP pure fibre connections.

 Both FTTC and FTTP promise high speeds, and they are both faster than the conventional ADSL connections.
 However, because of the rollout of fibre optic delivery, FTTP delivers much faster UK speeds but can be slightly pricier.

 FTTC broadband is the most common setup for broadband in the UK.
 It makes use of existing street cabinets and infrastructure, alleviating the need to dig up any roads in established areas, and making it widely available in the UK.
 All of this, makes Fibre-to-the-Cabinet a more economical and more accessible option for homes and businesses alike.